kaspar-p/kvstore/README.md

 ## 5. Experiments

-In stage 1, we perform experiments to measure Put, Get, and Scan performance.
+In stage 1, we performed experiments to measure Put, Get, and Scan performance.
 At this stage, SSTs are accessed by binary search, and we do not use LSM compaction.
 In our current implementation, we are unable to remove the buffer pool, so we did not test for this difference.
-This experiment can be run using the command:
+These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_1_experiments
 ```

-In stage 2, we compare query performance for the original binary search for SSTs, versus the new Btree search.
-This experiment can be run using the command:
+In stage 2, we compared query performance for the original binary search for SSTs, versus the new Btree search.
+These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_2_experiments
 ```

-In stage 3, we perform experiments to measure Put, Get, and Scan performance.
-Now that all features have been added, we see improvement in the throughput.
-We also measure performance for different numbers of tiers at each level.
-This experiment can be run using the command:
+In stage 3, we performed experiments to measure how Put, Get, and Scan performance has changed due to the additional features we added.
+There is not much improvement when ```tiers=2```. we do see an improvement in Put performance for ```tiers=4```, though Get and Scan performance are worse, as might be expected for a higher number of tiers.
+These experiments can be run using the command:

 ```sh
 ./build/experiments/stage_3_experiments